 “I especially like changes in styling.
 Thanks to Shadow DOM it’s much easier to manage the design.”

 It’s also worth mentioning here, that the Ionic team created a new web component compiler for building reusable UI components — Stencil.
-It’s used to package each Ionic component as a web component.
+They use it to package each Ionic component as a web component.

 Ionic 4 is Framework Independent